The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 • Diluted expertise: Knowledge spreads thin because patterns never get reinforced.
 Every project is a learning curve.
 Knowledge gained in one project does not necessarily translate into an asset for another project.
 Expertise doesn’t compound.
 It just gets broadened.

 • Profit pressure: Margins shrink quietly as effort increases without leverage.
-The inability to optimise resources and the lack of predictability in how staff’s time is allocated in the most efficient, value-driven way increases the costs of completing each project.
+The inability to optimise resources and the lack of predictability in how staff’s time is allocated in the most efficient, value-driven way increase the costs of completing each project.
 Pricing, on the other hand, constantly fluctuates.
 Revenue is unpredictable.

 • Power to the client: The client defines the scope, the approach, and often the price.
 There are no methodologies, clear onboarding processes, client success journeys, or other strict parameters.
 The relationship dynamic with clients changes from strategic advisors and experts to order-takers.